Postgraduate Taught Degrees

 Student Frequently Asked Questions

-We are adopting a blended learning approach for 2021-22.
-This means that large teaching events are delivered online, with small group teaching and other activities taking place on campus.
+SPS has continued to adopt a blended approach to learning for 2021-22, which will continue in semester two.
+This means that large teaching events are being delivered online, with small group teaching and other activities taking place on campus.

 Registration and Enrolment